orchestral/docs/src/configuration.md

 ### Use better session driver

 Orchestra Platform recommends using either Redis, Memcached or APC session driver (or at least database driver).
-This help making sure we can handle session request without any interruption especially when for handling CSRF.
+This help making sure we can handle session request without any interruption especially when for handling CSRF or Login Throttling.

 ### Disallow access to `.blade.php` for themes